Executive Certificate in Nonprofit Leadership

 Graduates of the Executive Certificate program will return home equipped with the knowledge, skills, and inspiration to manage in fast-paced, resource-constrained, mission-driven environments that characterize today’s nonprofit sector.

-The Certificate in Nonprofit Leadership program was created in direct response from senior nonprofit managers, board members, and many of the over 2,000 graduates of Duke University’s nationally acclaimed renowned Certificate in Nonprofit Management program.
+The Certificate in Nonprofit Leadership program was created in direct response from senior nonprofit managers, board members, and many of the over 2,000 graduates of Duke University’s Certificate in Nonprofit Management program.
 Composed of nationally known experts from Duke University and leading practitioners, our faculty provides interactive instruction, practical resources, and targeted feedback to enhance and expand participants’ skills in entrepreneurial nonprofit leadership.

-2023 Executive Certificate in Nonprofit Leadership Program Overview
+2024 Executive Certificate in Nonprofit Leadership Program Overview

-Monday, October 9th
+Monday, October 7

 THEME: Leading Self